Naturaily/Naturaily-netlify/_posts/2016-12-05-6-books-every-beginner-developer-needs-to-read.md

     <div class="recomended-book-text">
       <p>
-        Recommended by Mikołaj (Ruby on Rails Developer): It doesn't tell you how to write a good quality code, but how to be a solid developer.
+        Recommended by Mikolaj (Ruby on Rails Developer): It doesn't tell you how to write a good quality code, but how to be a solid developer.
       </p>

       <p>